apostrophecms/random-words/README.md

-= random-words
+=random-words

-== Generate one or more common English words
+==Generate one or more common English words

 `random-words` generates random words for use as sample text.
 We use it to generate random blog posts when testing [Apostrophe](http://github.com/punkave/apostrophe-sandbox).